Liz was born in Dublin, where she now lives with her husband, musician and sound engineer Richard McCullough.

 Liz is absolutely thrilled that Scout Press, an imprint of Simon & Schuster USA published Unraveling Oliver in 2017 with Lying in Wait scheduled for publication in 2018.
 She is very pleased to be in the editorial hands of Jackie Cantor.
 Unraveling Oliver was chosen for the BEA Book Buzz panel at Book Expo in June 2017

 Liz was honoured to win the Irish Tatler Woman of the Year award in Literature in October 2017.

-Her third novel, Skin Deep will be published by Penguin books in the UK and Ireland in Spring 2018
+Her third novel, Skin Deep is published by Penguin books in the UK and Ireland in Spring 2018

-Aside from writing, Liz has led workshops in writing drama for broadcast, she has produced and managed literary salons and curated the literary strand of Skibbereen Arts Festival in July 2016.
+Aside from writing, Liz has led workshops in writing drama for broadcast, she has produced and managed literary salons, interviewed other writers and curated the literary strand of Skibbereen Arts Festival in July 2016.

 Agent & Publicist Contacts

 USA Scout Press (Simon and Schuster) Publicist: Meagan Harris- email@example.com